javascript-tutorial/ko.javascript.info/1-js/99-js-misc/01-proxy/article.md

 alert(userProxy.name); // Guest
 ```

-The `get` trap is "transparent" here, it returns the original property, and doesn't do anything else.
+The `get` trap is 'transparent' here, it returns the original property, and doesn't do anything else.
 That's enough for our example.

 Everything seems to be all right.
 But let's make the example a little bit more complex.